Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 123:
 - By RetroAdvance64.
 - Properly references the "Dragonfolly", a boss enemy from the Calamity Mod for Terraria.

+ship 125:
+- By JustHyperCL.
+- Collab with electrictaco.

 ship 126:
 - By KevgenGD.